-Heavy duty rubber tube with or without bottom.
+Heavy duty Son's Tube, with or without bottom.

-Our Kayak our heavy duty Ducky kayaks which are nearly impossible to flip.
-They are super fun to use!
+Our heavy duty ducky kayaks are nearly impossible to flip and are super fun to use!

 1 Person ducky kayak with paddle and life vest